nambvarun/planets/README.md

 # final-scene
 Final project for CS 248.
+Run this command below in your terminal to setup your enviornment.

 ```
 brew install assimp glfw glm